KrishnaMohan2808/Verilog-Calculator/README.md

 # Verilog-Calculator

-This project implements an 8-bit Arithmetic and Logic Calculator in Verilog.
-The calculator performs various arithmetic and bitwise operations based on a 3-bit opcode.
-A testbench is provided to verify the functionality, and GTKWave can be used to visualize the signals.
+This project implements an 8-bit calculator in Verilog that supports:
+- Addition
+- Subtraction
+- Multiplication
+- Division
+- Modulo
+- Bitwise AND, OR, XOR

+## How to Run
+1. Compile with Icarus Verilog. iverilog -o calculator_tb.out Calculator_tb.v Calculator.v

+2. Run the simulation.
+ vvp calculator_tb.out

+3.View Waveform in GTKWave.
+ gtkwave calculator_wave.vcd